credativ/plutono/docs/sources/enterprise/enterprise-configuration.md

 ## [auditing]

-[Auditing]({{< relref "auditing.md" >}}) allows you to track important changes to your Grafana instance.
+[Auditing]({{< relref "auditing.md" >}}) allows you to track important changes to your Plutono instance.
 By default, audit logs are logged to file but the auditing feature also supports sending logs directly to Loki.

 ### enabled